awasira/emacs-evernote-mode/readme_en.txt

 * evernote-delete-note (default bound to \C-ced) Delete the note.

+* evernote-search-notes
+  Search notes by query in the minibuffer.
+(See "Search Query Examples" for details)

+* evernote-do-saved-search
+  Search notes by using a Saved Search.

+* evernote-create-saved-search
+  Save a query with a name for re-use at a later date.

 After calling evernote-open-note or evernote-write-note, they validate the minor-mode "evernote-mode" in the buffer.